History by Decades, just Highlights of the History,

 Peninsula of Michigan", Western Historical Company, Chicago, 1883.)

 An entry on page 1233 of "A History of the Northern Peninsula of Michigan"

 (Chicago, 1911) reads "In 1888 a new township was organized in Houghton

 County and a village, named by Governor Robinson, in honor of Mr. Chassell,

 was platted, Mr. Chassell having been the cashier of the first bank

 John Chassell died at the age of 69 on May 15, 1883 at the Douglas House

 in Houghton after a brief illness.
 The news paper obit indicates he is

-Forest Hill Cemetery do not have him listed, it has been suggested his body
+(The records of Forest Hill Cemetery do not have him listed.)

 of his family who settled in Michigan.
 He did not marry and left no direct